 -Author & Editor, Michael Haralson

 Dinosaurs have been given unprecedented attention ever since the release of the Jurassic Park movies in the 1990s.
-Not only that, paleontologists are using advanced scientific techniques such as CT Scans and drones to discover and enhance their understanding of dinosaur fossils.
+Not only that, paleontologists are using advanced scientific techniques such as CT scans and 3D scans to discover and enhance their understanding of dinosaur fossils.
 Our understanding of dinosaurs has increased and evolved.
-Today, the remains of these prehistoric creatures, such as eggs, bones, and even the dung, are highly valued for their age, rarity, and aesthetics.
-With so many discoveries of dinosaur fossils and even fossilized dinosaur eggs, it makes me wonder, how much would a real dinosaur egg be worth?
+With so many, it makes me wonder, how much would a real dinosaur egg be worth?

-The value of a real dinosaur egg is worth about $500 to $2000 [updated 2021], quickly increasing to $10,000 or more depending on key factors.
-These seven key factors are the type of dinosaur egg, its species, rarity, age, aesthetics, whether it is in a nest, and whether it contains an intact dinosaur embryo.
+On average a dinosaur egg is worth about $500 to $2000 in 2021, quickly increasing to $10,000 or more depending on certain factors.
+The 7 key factors that determine the worth of a dinosaur egg are the type of dinosaur egg, its species, rarity, age, aesthetics, whether it is in a nest, and whether it contains an intact dinosaur embryo.

 Determining whether the dinosaur egg fossil is real in the first place is important in evaluating how much would the egg be worth.
 There are several ways to do this, ranging from sourcing dinosaur fossil eggs only from reputable dealers of fossils to even searching for them yourself.

 Paleontologists have been finding dinosaur eggs for the past 150 years, with the first ones found in France and the latest discoveries (in 2020) in Spain and Argentina.
 During these past 150 years, there have been some fantastic egg fossil discoveries, such as those with whole embryos that are still intact and containing a fossilized baby dinosaur.
 It is changing the way paleontologists think about how dinosaurs reproduce and about their nesting habits.